evmeshuris/capstone/README.md

 10:30 searching for the pictures for the html webpage 11:00 looking at css styles for the htmp webpage
 11:30 continue research into api calls
+1:30 created an account to see what data I can get from API